hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 ```

 ## Submitting and Monitoring a Horovod batch job
-1. edit a batch job script running on 2 nodes with 4 GPUs each:
+1. edit a batch job script running on 2 nodes with 4 GPUs each.
+Please refer to [Running Jobs on Perlmutter](https://docs.nersc.gov/systems/perlmutter/running-jobs/) for some examples of slurm job scripts.
 ```
 perlmutter:login15>$ cat shifter_horovod_batch.sh
 #!/bin/bash